CSIRO-enviro-informatics/longspine-ont/README.md

 ## Example
 An example:

-This overarching model relates the example fact that a *Government Unit X* is associated with a *Function Y* like this:
+This overarching model would relate the example fact that *Government Unit X* is associated with *Function Y* like this:

 `<GovernmentStructuralUnit_X> <assigned> <GovernmentFunction_Y> .`